yanbozyb/AE_CSAL/README.md

 sh precondition/start.sh
 ```
 This will take a long time to precondition virtual disks by sequentially writing to the whole space twice, followed by random writes across the entire space.

+Note: in the following instructions, we use /dev/nvme0n1 as the example of virtual disk which is the same as our paper's experiments.
+If you use vhost-blk to construct virtual disks according to the kick-the-tire instructions above, you should change the virtual disk name to /dev/vdb.

 #### Preparing Partitions
 After preconditioning, we should prepare partitions.
 In our paper's experiments, we construct 8 VMs, each is assigned a partition of CSAL device.
 To simplify experiments in Artifact Evaluation, we encourage users to split the virtual disk into multiple partitions and then launch multiple FIO jobs to generate workloads on each partition.
 In this case, each job can be considered as a tenant (i.e., VM).